<?xml version="1.0" encoding="UTF-8"?>

 <title>National Guard Patriot Academy</title>

-<atom:link href="http://ngpatriotacademy.com/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://ngpatriotacademy.com/feed/" rel="self" type="application/rss+xml" />

 <language>en</language>